Divyam1201/convert-It/README.md

 To use the Universal Converter:

 - Select Unit Types: Choose the type of unit you want to convert from and to.
-For example, if you want to convert length, select "Length" as both the input and output unit types.
+For example, if you want to convert length, select "Length" and then select the input such as "meter" and output as "cm" types.

 - Enter Value: Input the numerical value you wish to convert in the provided field.